Sermon Commentary for Sunday, August 29, 2021

 Of course, Christians know, as James insists in verse 17, “every good and perfect gift is from above, coming down from the Father of heavenly lights.”
 Yet it is not easy to fully live out of that truth.
 It is easier and more natural for reasonably “successful” people to assume that we have gotten ourselves to where we are.

 What is more, at least some of us also proclaim James 1 to fairly “successful” hearers.
-While God’s kingdom is made up of people from every place in life, including socio-economically, at least some of this Starter’s readers speak to economically prosperous people.
+While God’s kingdom is made up of people from every place in life, including socio-economically, at least some of this Commentary’s readers speak to economically prosperous people.
 Not a few of our hearers may also assume they have at least largely gotten to where they are on their own.
 So, this Sunday’s Epistolary Lesson’s proclaimers might spend beneficial time exploring resistance to any sense of complete dependence on God for every good thing.